ClickHouse/ClickHouse/docs/en/operations/table_engines/graphitemergetree.md

     ...
 ```

-!!! note "Attention"
+!!! warning "Attention"
-    Patterns must be strictly ordered.
-Read about it below.
+    Patterns must be strictly ordered:

-Order of patterns:

     1. Patterns without `function` or `retention`.
     1. Patterns with both `function` and `retention`.
     1. Pattern `default`.

 When processing a row, ClickHouse checks the rules in the `pattern` sections.
 Each of `pattern` (including `default`) sections can contain `function` parameter for aggregation, `retention` parameters or both.
 If the metric name matches the `regexp`, the rules from the `pattern` section (or sections) are applied; otherwise, the rules from the `default` section are used.